 “At the Priory, we say that if you want to be a controlled drinker, you need to be off alcohol for three months.
 It takes a lot to recognise you have a problem in the first place, and then to be at social functions where other people are drinking and you’re not - that’s a massive challenge.
 You need to learn a new dialogue to explain why you’re not drinking, and be comfortable with it.
 That takes a bit of learning, longer than a month.

 “The vast majority of people who struggle with alcohol don’t necessarily look like they have a problem.
-People often come to me insisting ‘no one at work knows about my alcohol problem’, but as they come through treatment it emerges that alcohol has often caused them quite significant work problems for years.
+People often come to me insisting ‘no one at work knows about my alcohol problem’, but as they come through alcohol addiction treatment it emerges that alcohol has often caused them quite significant work problems for years.
 I saw a patient recently who was drinking significant quantities of wine out of a plastic sports bottle at his desk.

 “So if you think your drinking is problematic enough that you are thinking about not drinking in January, should you be thinking about stopping altogether or getting professional advice?
 You need to ask yourself, ‘is it really possible for me to be a moderate drinker?’
 Everybody wants to be a moderate, social drinker.
 The truth is, some people can’t be.